Portland, Oregon Natural Disaster List. Is your Home Safe?

 Should You Buy a Home in Portland?

 The short answer is “yes.”
 There’s no doubt that we’re faced with a few concerning potential natural disasters and some that are becoming more common.
 But that can be said for most areas across the country.
 Despite these issues, Portland is still a great place to live.
 Talk to us about your concerns.
-Our experienced top 1% seller’s agents and top 1% buyer’s agents have seen a lot in our almost 20 years in real estate in the Portland metro area.
+Our experienced top 1% seller’s agents and top 1% buyer’s agents have seen a lot in our over 20 years in real estate in the Portland metro area.
 We’re happy to answer your questions and walk you through the process of finding your next home.
 Chat with the bot on our site or give us a call today.

 Let's Connect